 - Masks covering both mouths and noses must be worn by all patrons and Stocker Arts Center employees at all times for live events and films.
 Performers are also required to wear masks when not performing.
+Anyone refusing to wear a mask will be denied entry into the theatre and must leave the facility.

 - Contact tracing forms must be completed by all patrons, staff and performers.